-Your home is the best place to get start greening your routine.
+Your home is the best place to get started greening your routine.
 At home, you control the temperature, whether lights are on or off, and when to use the water.
 You make the purchasing decisions, and you toss things into the trash.
 You clean and fix and update.
 YOU are the key.

 Whether you rent or own, stay here year-round or just part-time, live in an apartment or house, you can do a lot to make your home more energy and water efficient, emit fewer greenhouse gases, preserve local resources and prevent pollution.
 Get started by learning as much as possible through this website and the hundreds of other great websites that we link.
 You'll find information, examples, checklists, tools and even rebates for making changes inside and outside of your home.